 Without a membrane to allow perspiration to pass through, boots can allow the foot to get wet from inside and stay wet.
 By using neoprene as the insulating material in the Ultra Mid, we find performance similar to a wetsuit made from the same material; warmth is offered despite the insulation being wet, though the material allows the foot to become moist and clammy.
-There is no doubt this boot is not as warm as the Sorel Caribou or the Kamik NationPlus, yet it has served us well on many long days of shoveling deep snow off of roofs.
+There is no doubt this boot is not as warm as the Sorel Caribou or the Kamik NationPlus, yet it has served us well on many long days of shoveling deep snow off driveways, decks, and roofs.

 These boots performed admirably in our ice bath test, providing complete waterproofness for the duration of our eight-minute submersion.
 The hand-lasted rubber outer fully resists any leakage and kept our socks dry without fail.
 The only way water is getting into these boots is through the top of the cuff should you step in a puddle that exceeds the height of the handles on the shaft of the boots.

 Fit and Comfort